luzrain/telegram-bot-bundle/README.md

 use Luzrain\TelegramBotApi\Type;
 use Luzrain\TelegramBotBundle\Attribute\OnEvent;

-// It's not necessary to extend TelegramCommand final class OnMessageController
+// It's not necessary to extend TelegramCommand at all final class OnMessageController
 {
     #[OnEvent(Event\Message::class)]